 Clear Capability: Our leaders must bring value and depth to their area.

 A Decisive “Can Do” Ability to Execute: Our leaders get results by actively managing and accomplishing objectives, and through people they make sure good things happen.

 Resourcefully Innovate and Flexibly Adapt: Our leaders see change as an opportunity, constantly learning and creating new ways for Edward Waters College to be successful and grow.

 Build Teamwork that Makes Edward Waters College Successful: Our leaders put the needs of Edward Waters College first by building consensus, working across department lines, and taking advantage of the powers of joined forces toward shared goals.

 Coach, Delegate, and Ensure Performance: Our leaders set high performance expectations and give people opportunities, feedback, and the latitude to learn and succeed.

-Performance management at Edward Waters University is a shared process that is optimized when there is continuous feedback between employees and their supervisors about work expectations, goals and performance.
+Performance management at Edward Waters College is a shared process that is optimized when there is continuous feedback between employees and their supervisors about work expectations, goals and performance.
 Supervisors and employees are mutually responsible for completing the necessary steps to track and evaluate progress throughout the performance cycle.
 This collaborative process emphasizes employee engagement and development as a means to maximize work performance and satisfaction, and is designed to facilitate an ongoing dialogue between supervisors and staff members.